dmuso/dmuso-www/source/_posts/2015-10-21-introduce-a-new-language-to-your-team-part-1.markdown

 If your project involves microservices, then you may be able to code up a replacement to one of the services.
 If you're team is working on an MVC web application, I would suggest coding up a full stack prototype with the new language, but only reproducing one simple feature from the existing codebase.
 When picking a feature from a large application, don't replicate things like user authentication.
 Pick something that is core to the value that your application delivers to users.

 Take note of each team member's objections and questions.
-Book in a follow up meeting to address and queries you can't answer on the spot.
+Book in a follow up meeting to address any queries you can't answer on the spot.
 Ask other people in the team to answer some of the questions.
-If a developer asks "Does is scale?" and you have another team member who is strong on scalability, ask that team member what they think.
+If a developer asks "Does it scale?" and you have another team member who is strong on scalability, ask that team member what they think.
 This promotes discussion and helps all the team members feel a part of the process.

 Think about how you can introduce the new programming language in a small way to start with.
 This lowers the risk of something going wrong and helps team members learn the technology in an environment that is less stressful.
 When developers are stressed, they don't think clearly, and could resent new technology.
 In a low stress environment, their response would usually come with a problem solving approach, which is ideal in most situations.